g-insana/MBDBMetrics/README.md

 - Patent mentions by year (number of patents mentioning the specified resource in the specified time frame).
 This graph can help to understand how a resource is used in records of new inventions and give a glimpse of industrial use.
 ![patents_by_year](img/patents_by_year.png)

+### Tips

+- Add your own query search terms: simply modify the `options` array in the `query_widget = widgets.Dropdown` definition.
+- Add more funding agencies: simply modify the `options` array in the `granters_widget = widgets.Dropdown(` definition.
+- Export all generated plots as svg (Scalable Vector Graphics format): look for `plotly_config` at the beginning of the Code cell and three lines below that change from `'format': 'png'` to `'format': 'svg'`.
+Once that is done and the cell re-run, the *Download plots as* button in the plot interface (the camera icon) will allow to export the plots in svg format.